 Relationships are integral to life.
 Beginning in the womb, our lifeline is the umbilical cord attached to our mother.
 Once born, we scan for caregivers, crying for them and latching to them.
 As we grow we look for other people to accept and attach to us – friends, teachers, and strangers.
 Then, when we are old enough to yearn for romance we woo, love, struggle with, leave, and connect with partners.

-Children that are raised by consistent and warm caregivers often develop a secure attachment style.
-Shaver and Hazan have found that about 60 per cent of children develop this style of attachment.
+Children that are raised by consistent and warm carers often develop a secure attachment style.
+Researchers found that about 60% of children develop this style of attachment.
 They are able to separate from their parents but are happy to see them upon their return.
 They prefer their parents to strangers and go to them when they are afraid or sad.

 The following three attachment styles are insecure attachment styles.
 As children, these individuals experienced inconsistent caregiving and learned to cope with the inconsistency by developing defensive behaviour and emotional patterns.
 While these patterns were highly adaptive for the child (protecting the child from emotional injury) they become highly maladaptive in adult relationships.

 Fearful-avoidant children live in an emotional Catch-22, believing that they need to get close in order to have emotional needs met yet knowing from experience that closeness causes them emotional pain.
 As children, they are distressed when their parents leave and are very suspicious of strangers.
 However, upon their parents return they are difficult to soothe and often reject the parent.
 When outsiders (a teacher, for example) formulate a relationship with the child, the child is likely to become clingy and territorial.